Tainan Dalpra

 Tainan Dalpra Costa (born 6 November 2000) is a Brazilian jiu-jitsu black belt competitor.
-A winner of every major tournaments as a colored belt, Dalpra is a three-time World, Pan American, and European champion.
+A winner of every major tournament as a colored belt, Dalpra is a three-time World, Pan American, and European champion.
 Dalpra is ranked No. 1 in the middleweight 2022-2023 IBJJF Gi Ranking.

 Early career

 Tainan Dalpra was born in Florianópolis, Brazil.
 At the age of 5, his father started teaching him Brazilian jiu-jitsu.
 While competing at the IBJJF Pan Kids at the age of 13, while he was an orange belt, Dalpra met Rafael and Guilherme Mendes of the Art of Jiu-Jitsu Academy (AOJ) which runs one of the best jiu-jitsu kids programs in the world.
 In 2015 Dalpra moved to Costa Mesa, California joining AOJ's competition team and scholarship program under the guidance of the Mendes brothers.
 As a juvenile Dalpra won every competition that he joined including Pan Jiu-Jitsu and World Jiu-Jitsu.
 In 2018 he won double gold at every single competition in the adult division and was promoted to purple belt on the podium of the world championship.